fortunejs/fortune-micro-api/README.md

 - `includeLimit`: maximum depth of fields per include.
 Default: `3`.
 - `bufferEncoding`: which encoding type to use for input buffer fields.
 Default: `base64`.
 - `obfuscateURIs`: obfuscate URIs to encourage use of hypermedia.
 Default: `true`.
+- `vocabulary`: which vocabulary to use.
+Default `http://schema.org/`.
+- `namespace`: which namespace to use for Micro API vocabulary.
+Default `µ`.
-- `prefix`: hyperlink prefix, without trailing slash.
-Default `''`.
+- `base`: base IRI with trailing slash.
+Default `null`.

 Internal options:

 - `castId`: try to cast string IDs to numbers if possible.
 Default: `true`.
-- `queries`: queries to support, must be a set.
 - `uriTemplate`: URI template string.
 - `allowLevel`: HTTP methods to allow ordered by appearance in URI template.